PilulkaDistribuce/php-dev-farm/README.md

 # php-dev-farm
-Repository is mainly for education purpose of new members of Pilulka DEV family.
+Repository is mainly for education purpose for new members of Pilulka DEV family.